jackyteoh/ArticleClassifier/README.md

 # Future Work
 Design a neural network utilizing the entirety of the article itself; should drastically increase the accuracy.

-For new found words in the testing documents, create a proxy feature that holds new words Discard common words that don't really contribute to the classification aspect (to, from, a, the, etc.)
+For new found words in the testing documents, create a proxy feature that holds new words.

+Discard common words that don't really contribute to the classification aspect (to, from, a, the, etc.).

 Collapse stemming words with different versions of verbs such as ran, running, run into just run.

-Synonym expansion - collapse synonyms into just one feature: joy, content, happiness, jolly into happy Utilize more training and testing data to improve accuracy
+Synonym expansion - collapse synonyms into just one feature: joy, content, happiness, jolly into happy.

+Utilize more training and testing data to improve accuracy.